mattyoung101/ant_colony_hpc/README.md

   - This is done because profiling showed generating random numbers was one of the slowest parts of the program
 - (TODO planned) Used AVX intrinsics for subtraction in `World::decayPheromones`
 - Used locked grid structure during updates, the `SnapGrid`
+  - This includes the complex behaviour of killing/spawning more ants, it is all "locked" whil the simulation is running
+  - This breaks determinism with the first milestone, but is internally consistent (no race conditions when threading)
 - (TODO planned) Parallelised individual ant updates using (either OpenMP or MPI - very unlikely but possibly CUDA)
 - (TODO planned) Parallelised the loop in `World::decayPheromones`
 - Simulation stops early if all ants die, or all food is eaten